plex1/SpinalDev/README.md

 src/openocd -c "set VEXRISCV_YAML /home/spinaldev/projects/spinal/VexRiscv/cpu0.yaml" -f tcl/target/vexriscv_sim.cfg
 ```

 We should now have two terminals open and we will open a third one (e.g. as describe above).
-Here we run the following actual debugger and connect it to the OpenOCD server via tcp port 3333.
+Here we run the actual debugger and connect it to the OpenOCD server via tcp port 3333.
 ```sh
 #Run the debugger with prebuild uart example sw
 riscv64-unknown-elf-gdb ~/projects/spinal/VexRiscv/src/test/resources/elf/uart.elf